rolandtoth/InputfieldURLChecker/README.md

 ## Features

-- adds button to URL fields to test link validity (opens in a new window)
+- add button to URL fields to test link validity (opens in a new window)
 - linkify locked URL fields
 - link visible only if field is not empty
 - compatible with the Default & Reno admin themes
 - button and key/click combo modes
 - force "http://" prefix (optional)
-- limit module to enabled fields only
+- restrict module to selected templates or fields
 - ajax-loaded tabs & fields ready